Authors: Kasper Baasch Nielsen, Med. Stud., Mie Pilegaard Bjarnesen, Med. Stud., Anne Mosebo, MD, Julie Tastesen, MD and Magnus Balslev Avnstorp, MD

-With the patient standing: Inspect the arms, both when abducted 90° with forearms extended, and when adducted close to the body.
-Pinch the medial part of the arms to inspect excess, laxity, and quality of the skin.
+With the patient standing: Inspection with the arms abducted 90 degrees and the forearms extended as well as when adducted close to the body.
+Pinch the medial part of the arms to inspect excess skin as well as the laxity and quality of the skin.

-With the patient in supine position: The patient flexes the shoulders and the elbows 90° and the previously drawn markings can be controlled in relation to the expected stress on the skin after the removal of the excess skin.
+With the patient laying down: Flexion of the shoulders and elbows in 90 degrees and assessing the previous markings in relation to the expected stress on the skin after removal of the excess skin.